kanderson66/Calculator-Pro/README.md

 ## Features
 ### Custom Tags
-Define tags with a desired value to use in your calculations
+Define tags with a desired value to use in your calculationsfd
 ![Custom_Tags](https://i.imgur.com/X6Lc36R.png)

 ### Pre-Set Tags